Riley Greene homers twice and Mark Canha goes deep to power Tigers past Rays 4-2

 Jason Foley, Detroit's third relief pitcher, worked a perfect ninth to earn his seventh save in as many chances.

-Detroit's Kerry Carpenter had his seven-game RBI streak halted.
-It was the longest stretch by a Tigers player since Miguel Cabrera's seven-game run from Aug.
+Tigers left fielder Kerry Carpenter had his seven-game RBI streak halted.
+It was the longest stretch by a Detroit player since Miguel Cabrera's seven-game run from Aug.
 6-12, 2013.

 TRAINER'S ROOM